How to Stop Watching TV? [and Improve Your Life]

 Learn something that may become a part of your life or a new career.
-Although the previous activities all include learning something you may also decide to go on a more academic route.
+Although the previous activities all include learning something, you may also decide to go on a more academic route.
 Learn a language, take an online psychology class, take an astronomy course.
-You will get education equivalent to a college degree in a few years if you spend half of the average TV time on learning.
+You will get an education equivalent to a college degree in a few years if you spend half of the average TV time on learning.